zuozhenggh/learning-library/data-management-library/database/db-partitioning/convert-table-partitioning/convert.md

 </copy>
 ```

-You see that the conversion rules were applied as discussed, with the exception of index I1B_SOON2BPART which was defined as becoming a global nonpartitioned index as part of the conversion.
+You see that the conversion rules were applied as discussed, with the exception of index I1B_SOON2BPART which was defined as becoming a global non partitioned index as part of the conversion.

 ```
 <copy>